 - Blurry vision

-If you do not have access to your CGM, it is recommended to use your fingerstick and meter to check your glucose levels 1 – 2 hours after a meal.
+If you do not have access to your CGM, it is recommended to use your fingerstick and meter to check your glucose levels one to two hours after a meal.
 This is another way to see if your levels are outside of a healthy range.

 Move your body after meals.

-Being active about 30 minutes after a meal is a great strategy to keep blood sugar levels from spiking too high and help them return to a healthy range when they do.
+Being active about 30 minutes after a meal is a great strategy to keep glucose levels from getting too high and help them return to a healthy range when they do.

-Processed carbohydrates cause blood sugar spikes.
-You can avoid these spikes by staying mindful of servings.
-Pasta, pizza, bread and rice are common culprits during lunch or dinner while bagels, muffins and fruit can be culprits at breakfast.
+Processed carbohydrates typically cause blood glucose to go higher than other foods.
+Pasta, pizza, bread and rice are common culprits during lunch or dinner while bagels, muffins, cereal and fruit can be culprits at breakfast.

 Look at what’s in your glass.

-Sweet beverages are a common culprit for blood sugar spikes.
-A typical 20oz sports drink, juice and soda contain 8-20 teaspoons of pure sugar.
-Not only will these sugary beverages spike your blood sugar, but you may also feel the negative side effects, like mental fog or moodiness, minutes after drinking them.
+Sweet beverages often cause blood glucose to rise beyond healthy levels.
+A typical 20 oz sports drink, juice and soda contain 8-20 teaspoons of pure sugar.
+Not only will these sugary beverages spike your blood glucose, but you may also feel the negative side effects, like mental fog or moodiness, minutes after drinking them.

-Another tip to consider is paying attention to the order in which you eat your food.
-Research has shown that eating a few bites of protein and vegetables first is the best solution.
-Eating protein before eating your carbohydrates can have a significant impact on post-meal glucose levels as it slows the process of glucose going into your body.
+Another great tip is to change the order in which you eat the food on your plate.
+Research has shown that eating a few bites of protein and vegetables before carbohydrates can make a significant impact on post-meal glucose levels as it slows the process of glucose going into your body.